How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • avoid stress;

-• independently remove films from the surface of the tonsils, which predisposes the spread of infection, the formation of an open wound;
+• independently remove films from the surface of the tonsils, which predisposes the spread of infection and the formation of an open wound;

-• use procedures involving high temperatures, such as hot compresses, showers, footbaths;
+• apply procedures associated with high temperatures, for example, hot compresses, showers, foot baths;

-• the use of antibacterial agents without prior agreement with the doctor, as well as the premature completion of antibiotic therapy.
+• the use of antibacterial agents without prior consultation with a doctor, as well as premature termination of antibiotic therapy.

-Early discontinuation of antibacterial agents leads to reactivation of pathogenic microorganisms, which is manifested by the return of clinical symptoms.
-It is worth noting that in this case it is advisable to prescribe antibacterial agents of another group, since the pathogen could already develop resistance to previous medications.
+Early cessation of taking antibacterial agents leads to reactivation of pathogenic microorganisms, which is manifested by the return of clinical symptoms.
+It is worth noting that in this case it is advisable to prescribe antibacterial agents from a different group, since the pathogen could already have developed resistance to previous medications.

-The danger of incomplete antibiotic therapy is the preservation of streptococcus in the body, the risk of developing serious complications against the background of mild symptoms.
+The danger of incomplete antibiotic therapy lies in the persistence of streptococcus in the body, the risk of developing serious complications against the background of mild symptoms.

-Treatment of angina involves the use of antibacterial drugs necessary to eliminate the infectious agent.
-In the case of catarrhal sore throat, systemic antibiotics can be dispensed with, provided early diagnosis, the beginning of an intensive therapeutic course.
+Treatment of sore throat involves the use of antibacterial drugs necessary to eliminate the infectious pathogen.
+In the case of catarrhal tonsillitis, it is possible to do without systemic antibiotics, subject to early diagnosis and initiation of an intensive therapeutic course.

-If a sore throat occurs, a pregnant woman should immediately start gargling with antiseptic solutions.
+If a pregnant woman experiences a sore throat, she should immediately begin gargling with antiseptic solutions.

-Timely initiation of therapy allows you to stop the spread of infection, reduce the inflammatory process.
-Even if it turns out that this is a common pharyngitis, rinsing will only benefit.
+Timely initiation of therapy allows you to stop the spread of infection and reduce the inflammatory process.
+Even if it turns out that this is ordinary pharyngitis, rinsing will only bring benefits.

-Purulent forms of tonsillitis require the appointment of antibiotic therapy, taking into account the sensitivity of the pathogen.
-Streptococcus is usually the cause of angina, so drugs are used that have a detrimental effect on it.
+Purulent forms of tonsillitis require antibiotic therapy, taking into account the sensitivity of the pathogen.
+Usually the cause of sore throat is streptococcus, so drugs are used that have a detrimental effect on it.

 • Penicillins, for example, Flemoxin, Augmentin, Amoxiclav.
-They are quite widely prescribed for pregnant women, as they do not have a negative effect on the fetus.
+They are quite widely prescribed to pregnant women, as they do not have a negative effect on the fetus.

-• Cephalosporins (Cefalexin, Cefepime, Ceftriaxone, Cefuroxime).
-They are prescribed in the absence of effect, intolerance to penicillins.
+• Cephalosporins (Cephalexin, Cefepime, Ceftriaxone, Cefuroxime).
+Prescribed in the absence of effect, intolerance to penicillins.
 Not toxic to the embryo.

-• Macrolides (Sumamed, Erythromycin) are used in a short course in the absence of the possibility of using the above antibiotics.
-There is a low risk of side effects, however, in agreement with the doctor, they can be prescribed.
+• Macrolides (Sumamed, Erythromycin) are used for a short course in the absence of the possibility of using the above antibiotics.
+There is a low risk of side effects, however, they can be prescribed in consultation with a doctor.

 We emphasize that not all antibacterial agents are approved for use in pregnant women in the 3rd trimester:

-1. Doxycycline, tetracycline - easily penetrate the placenta, disrupt the exchange of minerals, deposited in the tooth germs, bones, liver.
+1. Doxycycline, tetracycline - easily penetrate the placenta, disrupt the exchange of minerals, and are deposited in tooth buds, bones, and liver.

-2. Fluoroquinolones (norfloxacin, ofloxacin) after overcoming the placental barrier damage the articular structures (cartilage, ligaments, bones).
+2. Fluoroquinolones (norfloxacin, ofloxacin) after overcoming the placental barrier damage articular structures (cartilage, ligaments, bones).

-3. Macrolides (clarithromycin, roxithromycin) are toxic to the embryo.
+3. Macrolides (clarithromycin, roxithromycin) have a toxic effect on the embryo.

-4. Aminoglycosides (streptomycin, gentamicin) when penetrating the fetus affect the kidneys, hearing organs, which leads to deafness.
+4. Aminoglycosides (streptomycin, gentamicin) when penetrating the fetus affect the kidneys and hearing organs, which leads to deafness.

-5. Co-trimoxazole (biseptol), when taken in high doses, overcomes the placental barrier, leads to the formation of heart defects, mutations.
+5. Co-trimoxazole (Biseptol), when taken in high doses, overcomes the placental barrier, leading to the formation of heart defects and mutations.

 Local treatment of affected tonsils

-It is possible to act directly on the pathological focus using solutions for topical use.
-Thanks to regular rinsing, irrigation of the surface of the tonsils, it is possible to prevent the spread of infection and reduce inflammation.
+You can act directly on the pathological focus using solutions for topical use.
+Thanks to regular rinsing and irrigation of the surface of the tonsils, it is possible to prevent the spread of infection and reduce inflammation.

-Rinsing should be repeated every 2 hours, alternating with irrigation of the tonsils, resorption of tablet forms of drugs with antimicrobial action.
+Rinsing must be repeated every 2 hours, alternating with irrigation of the tonsils, resorption of tablet forms of drugs with antimicrobial action.
 Of the safest, widely used antiseptic solutions, we highlight the following.

-1. Furacilin is an antimicrobial drug that has a detrimental effect on streptococci, staphylococci.
-To prepare the solution, dissolve 2 tablets in a glass of hot water, cool, use to gargle.
-Also, the drug is sold in a ready-to-use form.
+1. Furacilin is an antimicrobial drug that has a detrimental effect on streptococci and staphylococci.
+To prepare the solution, dissolve 2 tablets in a glass of hot water, cool, and use for gargling.
+The medicine is also sold in a ready-to-use form.

-2. Chlorhexidine is an antiseptic that allows you to cleanse the tonsils of microbes, purulent films, and reduce inflammation.
+2. Chlorhexidine is an antiseptic that allows you to cleanse the tonsils of germs, purulent films, and reduce inflammation.
 For rinsing, a ready-made solution of 0.05% is used.
-If another concentration is indicated, dilution with boiled water is required before use.
+If a different concentration is indicated, dilution with boiled water is required before use.

-3. Miramistin is a modern antiseptic with high efficiency.
-For the convenience of irrigation of the tonsils, the bottle is equipped with a special nozzle.
+3. Miramistin is a modern antiseptic that is highly effective.
+For the convenience of irrigating the tonsils, the bottle is equipped with a special nozzle.

-4. Ingalin is available in the form of a spray, solution, consists of an antiseptic, eucalyptus oil, mint.
-In addition to antimicrobial action, it has an anti-inflammatory, analgesic effect.
+4. Ingalin is available in the form of a spray or solution, consisting of an antiseptic, eucalyptus oil, and mint.
+In addition to the antimicrobial effect, it has an anti-inflammatory and analgesic effect.

 5. Chlorophyllipt is an extract from eucalyptus leaves.
-It has anti-inflammatory, antimicrobial action.
-Releases in the form of a solution, spray, tablets.
+Has anti-inflammatory, antimicrobial effect.
+Produced in the form of a solution, spray, tablets.

-From folk recipes, a solution of soda, salt (1 tsp each) per glass of water is used.
-In the absence of an allergic reaction to iodine-containing drugs, you can add 2 drops of iodine.
+Traditional recipes use a solution of soda and salt (1 tsp each) per glass of water.
+If there is no allergic reaction to iodine-containing drugs, you can add 2 drops of iodine.
 Rinse twice a day.

-Angina during pregnancy is often accompanied by hyperthermia.
-If the temperature reaches 37.5 degrees, a woman is recommended to drink plenty of water, warm showers, wiping the body with a dilute solution of vinegar.
+Sore throat during pregnancy is often accompanied by hyperthermia.
+If the temperature reaches 37.5 degrees, the woman is recommended to drink plenty of fluids, take a warm shower, and wipe the body with a diluted vinegar solution.

-When the temperature exceeds 38 degrees, in addition to the above measures, it is necessary to take antipyretic drugs.
+When the temperature exceeds 38 degrees, in addition to the listed measures, it is necessary to take antipyretic drugs.
 Antipyretics should not contain aspirin.

 Prevention

-Prevention of tonsillitis involves strengthening the immune system, preventing a decrease in immune protection even at the stage of pregnancy planning.
-Angina during pregnancy is quite common, but women should try to avoid it.
+Prevention of tonsillitis involves strengthening the immune system, preventing a decrease in immune defense even at the stage of pregnancy planning.
+Sore throat during pregnancy is quite common, but women should try to avoid it.
 What is needed for this?

-• A preventive course of therapy for chronic diseases before pregnancy, which will reduce the risk of exacerbation of the pathology, which reduces immune protection.
+• A preventive course of treatment for chronic diseases before pregnancy, which will reduce the risk of exacerbation of the pathology, which reduces immune defense.

 • Treatment of infectious diseases at the stage of pregnancy planning.

-• Healthy nutrition provides sufficient intake of vitamins, proteins, fats, carbohydrates into the body of the future mother, fetus.
-Due to this, the development of the embryo takes place according to the gestational age.
+• A healthy diet ensures sufficient intake of vitamins, proteins, fats, and carbohydrates into the body of the expectant mother and fetus.
+Thanks to this, the embryo develops according to the gestational age.

-• Reducing the influence of stress to prevent hormonal fluctuations.
+• Reducing the impact of stress to prevent hormonal fluctuations.

-• Regular airing of the room, wet cleaning, use of a humidifier.
+• Regular ventilation of the room, wet cleaning, use of a humidifier.

-• Walks in the park area, trips to the forest, to the sea to change the climate, strengthen immunity.
+• Walks in the park area, trips to the forest, to the sea to change the climate and strengthen the immune system.

 • Dosed physical activity, for example, water aerobics.

-• Clothing should be appropriate for the weather, which will avoid hypothermia, the negative effects of drafts, and getting wet in the rain.
+• Clothing must be appropriate for the weather, which will avoid hypothermia, the negative effects of drafts, and getting wet in the rain.

-• Compliance with culinary technologies, which prevents the development of toxic infection, dysentery, salmonellosis.
-It is also recommended not to visit unverified catering places.
+• Compliance with culinary technologies, which prevents the development of toxic infections, dysentery, and salmonellosis.
+It is also recommended not to visit unverified eating places.

 • Using a medical mask when talking to a sick person.

-• It is necessary to avoid mass gatherings of people, especially during periods of an epidemic.
+• It is necessary to avoid large gatherings of people, especially during periods of epidemic.

-Finally, I would like to note that a regular preventive examination by an obstetrician-gynecologist makes it possible to diagnose pathology in a timely manner.
-Timely treatment is the key to a mild course of the disease, preventing the development of severe complications.
+Finally, I would like to note that regular preventive examination by an obstetrician-gynecologist allows for timely diagnosis of pathology.
+Timely treatment is the key to a mild course of the disease and prevention of the development of severe complications.

-Angina during pregnancy is one of those dangerous diseases, complications after which can affect the developing fetus.
+Sore throat during pregnancy is one of those dangerous diseases, complications from which can affect the developing fetus.

-It is no secret that during pregnancy a woman's immunity is significantly reduced and the female body is prone to various ailments, including inflammatory processes.
+It is no secret that during pregnancy a woman’s immunity is significantly reduced and the female body is susceptible to various ailments, including inflammatory processes.

-As soon as the expectant mother begins to experience discomfort in the throat: soreness and soreness, headaches, weakness, inflammation and swelling of the tonsils, high fever, joint and muscle pain, this is a reason to immediately consult a doctor.
+As soon as the expectant mother begins to experience discomfort in the throat: soreness and soreness, headaches, exhaustion, inflammation and swelling of the tonsils, intense fever, joint and muscle pain, then this is a reason to immediately consult a doctor.

 The essence of the problem

-Angina (tonsillitis) is an infectious lesion of the mucous membrane of the tonsils, caused by staphylococcus or streptococcus viruses.
+Sore throat (tonsillitis) is an infection of the tonsil mucosa caused by staphylococcus or streptococcus viruses.

-You can get infected with them by airborne droplets or by household means, through dirty products, dishes or hands.
+They can be infected by airborne droplets or through household contact, through dirty food, dishes or hands.

 There are the following types of tonsillitis:

-1. Bacterial tonsillitis, caused by adenovirus, is the most common and easily treatable type of sore throat.
-Accompanied by fever, reddening of the tonsils and pain when swallowing.
-With timely treatment, recovery occurs in a few days and does not affect the development of the child.
+1. Bacterial tonsillitis, caused by an adenovirus, is the most common and easily treatable type of throat infection.
+Accompanied by fever, redness of the tonsils and pain when swallowing.
+With timely treatment, recovery occurs within a few days and does not affect the development of the child.

-2. With catarrhal angina, high fever, pain in the joints and muscles, headaches, lack of appetite, fatigue, sore throat when swallowing and talking are noted.
+2. With catarrhal tonsillitis, high fever, joint and muscle pain, headaches, lack of appetite, fatigue, and sore throat when swallowing and talking are noted.

 3. Purulent tonsillitis causes the development of ulcers on the mucous membrane of the tonsils.
-It has 3 subspecies: follicular - with pustules on the tonsils; lacunar, when a yellow film envelops the tonsils; necrotic - a complicated form of purulent tonsillitis, accompanied by necrosis of the mucous epithelium of the tonsils, is treated by removing the affected tonsils.
-Purulent tonsillitis during pregnancy is the most dangerous, as it can cause the development of bronchitis, sinusitis, otitis media and have a negative impact on both the mother and the fetus.
+It has 3 subtypes: follicular - with pustules on the tonsils; lacunar, when a yellow film envelops the tonsils; necrotic - a complicated form of purulent tonsillitis, accompanied by necrosis of the mucous membrane of the tonsil epithelium, is treated by removing the affected tonsils.
+Purulent tonsillitis during pregnancy is the most dangerous, as it can cause the development of bronchitis, sinusitis, otitis and have a negative impact on both the mother and the fetus.

-Tonsillitis during pregnancy proceeds somewhat differently than in an ordinary person.
-This is due to hormonal changes that occur in the body in pregnant women.
+Tonsillitis during pregnancy occurs somewhat differently than in an ordinary person.
+This is due to the hormonal changes that occur in the body during pregnancy.

-During this period, the entire immune system of a woman is aimed at preserving the fetus and reacts in a special way to the entry of a harmful virus into the body.
+During this period, the woman’s entire immune system is aimed at preserving the fetus and reacts in a special way to the entry of a harmful virus into the body.

-For example, the temperature can rise to 40 °C. The response to medications can also be different.
+For example, the temperature can rise to 40 °C. Reactions to medications may also vary.

 Symptoms of the disease